-So April 5, 1621, was undoubtedly an emotional day as Captain Christopher Jones and the remainder of the crew set sail.
+So April 5, 1621, was undoubtedly an emotional day as Capt.
+Christopher Jones and the remainder of the crew set sail.
 Roughly half the crew of 50 or so men had died during the trip.
-Several days earlier, historians postulate Jones made an offer of passage for any of the colonists who wanted to return, but none took him up on the offer despite the difficulties they faced.
+Several days earlier, historians postulate Jones made an offer of passage for any of the colonists who wanted to return.
+None took him up on the offer despite the difficulties they faced.

 As the departure date approached, colonists gave the crew letters and other keepsakes both personal and of a business nature to return to England.

 The ship’s log, as imagined by Azel Ames in his book The Mayflower and Her Log, for its last two days in America might have read as follows: